-The Council of European Energy Regulators (CEER) and the Florence School of Regulation (FSR) are delighted to announce a unique joint course called “Introduction to Fundamentals of Energy Regulation” is focused on explaining the fundamentals of EU energy policy and regulation, building on similar successful courses held in previous years.
-The course is ideally suited for newer staff members within National Regulatory Authorities (NRAs), European Institutions and other public authorities.
+The joint CEER-FSR training “Introduction to Fundamentals of Energy Regulation” is focused on explaining the fundamentals of EU energy policy and regulation, building on similar successful courses held in previous years.
+The course’s main target group is newer staff members within National Regulatory Authorities (NRAs), European Institutions and other public authorities.

-The course brings together the FSR’s rigorous academic understanding of regulatory principles along with senior regulatory practical knowledge and expertise.
+The course brings together the FSR’s rigorous academic understanding of regulatory principles along with the CEER’s senior regulatory practical knowledge and expertise.
 By combining academic groundings and practical on-the-job regulatory experience, the course seeks to build the operational understanding, capacity and tools for newer staff members of NRAs, European Institutions and other public authorities, which they can then apply in their work.

-Attendance at both modules is recommended, though they are designed such that participants can gain value by attending just one module if they wish.
+The course comprises of two related modules and an offline preparation week with an expected preparation time of approximately 4 hours.
+Attendance at both modules is highly recommended, though they are designed such that participants can gain value by attending just one of the modules if they wish.

-Module 1 (2 days, 23-24 March 2020): EU Energy Regulatory Framework and Policy:
+Module 1 (28-30 March)| EU Energy Regulatory Framework and Policy:

-Module 2 (3 days, 25-27 March 2020): European Electricity and Gas Market Regulation:
+Module 2 (04-06 April) | European Electricity and Gas Market Regulation:

 The registration fee for CEER Members and Observers: